Obituary of Luise Davis

 Luise is survived by her daughter, Lisa Davis, son-in-law Mark Fatula, and cherished granddaughter and namesake, Rachel Luise Jane Fatula, all of Boalsburg, PA; her brother Carl Kalberkamp of Carlisle, PA; one niece and nephew; several cousins; and many extended family members and dear life-long friends.
 She will be dearly missed and remembered for her intellect, keen wit, passion for causes, and her devotion to her family.

-Memorial services in State College and Pittsburgh will be held in the spring and announced at a later date.
+Memorial service in Pittsburgh will be held in the spring and announced at a later date.
 In lieu of flowers, memorial contributions in Luise's name may be made to the Western Pennsylvania Conservancy, 800 Waterfront Drive, Pittsburgh, PA 15222 or to a charity of the donor's choice.

 Arrangements are under the care of Koch Funeral Home, State College.
 Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com.